digitalsadhu/hide-in-shadows/README.md

 import App from "./app.js"; // your React app component.
 You will need to bundle this if it is in JSX.

 const options = {
-    props, // a props object.
+    props, // a props object for your app.
 This will be serialised and made available when hydrating on the client side. styles, // inline styles to be included in the shadow dom.
-Inlining styles is good for avoiding FOUC issues. replacer, // function to control how objects are serialized.
+Inlining styles is good for avoiding FOUC issues.
+See example below. replacer, // function to control how objects are serialized.
 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/stringify mode = "open" // shadow dom mode See https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM.
 Defaults to "open"
 }